Aboriginal Health

 Despite this, Aboriginal and Torres Strait Islander children and families experience the legacy and ongoing impact of colonisation, loss of land and decimation of culture, language and community, and experiences of racism and discrimination.
 While there have been significant gains in some domains of Aboriginal and Torres Strait Islander child health, there are still many areas where improvements need to be made.

-Strong leadership by and collaboration with Aboriginal and Torres Strait Islander people is key to effective research responses to the adversity faced by Aboriginal and Torres Strait Islander children and young people
+Strong leadership by, and collaboration with Aboriginal and Torres Strait Islander people are key to effective research responses to the adversity faced by Aboriginal and Torres Strait Islander children and young people.

 Our vision